 Which Sun Cream Should I Buy?

-There was a total of 15 Factor 30 Sun Creams tested - here are the other 14 that passed the Sun Protection Test carried out by Which?:
+There was a total of 15 Sun Creams tested - here are some of the others that excelled in the Sun Protection Test carried out by Which?:

-- Nivea Sun Protect & Moisture Sun Lotion SPF30* £6
+- Nivea Sun Protect Moisture SPF30 Spray* £6

 What Factor Sun Cream should I use on my Baby?